jonjigoncalves/-Employee-Tracker-SQL-Challenge-12/README.md

 ## Contributing

 Contributions are welcome!
-If you find any issues or want to add new features, please feel free to open an issue or submit a pull request.
+If you find any issues or want to add new features, please feel free to open an issue or expand upon the base code.

 ## License